Sarah Berman (artist): Biography

 Sarah's career was extensive.
 Her works are best known for capturing the Naïve human fantasy she dreamt of while also depicting “primitive" New York centric social realism scenes.
 Her work ranges from 1912 through 1957, from the tenement life of the Lower East Side and around her lifelong studio on Union Square, to Harlem.
 She had been close personal friends with Raphael and Moses Soyer, often painting together in each other’s studios while garnering enthusiastic support to develop her primitive style, rather than follow their conventional process.
 She carried close working associations with a handful of other artists of the time, but mostly kept to herself and her passion.

 Berman's self-taught range was much wider than the etchings and lithographs that on first glance define her.
 In some cases it includes detailed watercolors and drawings depicting Harlem’s African American culture, while different selections of large oil on canvas work depict her Chagall-esque early folkloric memories of illusory and spiritual Jewish life in Ukraine.
 Other paintings evoke a similar perspective on social realism cityscapes.
 There are more portraits, still life, and other paintings based upon her strong and long-standing ethereal connection with the artist Henri Rousseau, with whom she dreamt of having a direct association and who influenced her fantastical life paintings throughout her career.

 While she did exhibit her wide range of paintings on countless occasions throughout the first half of the 20th century, by the time she died in 1957 she remained on the fringes of the modern art world that developed away from her.
 Sarah’s works remained untouched in her Union Square studio for over 20 years, exactly as they had been at the time of her death, while her husband Leivi struggled to keep them safe.
 Between 1978 and 1984, her oeuvre of some 300 oil paintings and thousands of drawings and prints were packed up, moved and entombed behind a series of fake walls in the attic of her niece’s house on Long Island.
 Despite her well received primitive style and lengthy list of works in notable collections across America, as trends shifted away from her Naive aesthetic, Sarah was left un-classed and brushed aside.
 From 1960 onward Berman's career would stay dormant, where it remained mostly hidden until her body of work was re-discovered behind those fake walls within the family's house in 2012.

-Sarah Berman was a true “Outsider’s Outsider”, seemingly too skilled as a self taught artist and too marginalized as a human to be noticed in the true format she belongs, crossing over between that of a transformative Naïve Social Realist and Folk artist.
+Sarah Berman has been described as an “Outsider’s Outsider”, a self-taught artist whose work crosses between a transformative Naïve Social Realist and Folk artist traditions.